 Yoga and Tai Chi

-There is evidence that suggests that the mind-body practices of yoga and tai chi offer significant relief of the symptoms of low back pain.
+Evidence suggests that the mind-body practices of yoga and tai chi offer significant relief of the symptoms of low back pain.
 In one study of 300 people with low back pain, those who participated in a 12-week yoga program experienced greater improvements in back function than did usual care.
 Gigong appears to be similarly effective.

 Bronfort G, Maiers MJ, Evans RL, Schulz CA, Bracha Y, Svendsen KH, Grimm RH Jr, Owens EF Jr, Garvey TA, Transfeldt EE.
 Supervised exercise, spinal manipulation, and home exercise for chronic low back pain: a randomized clinical trial.
 Spine J. 2011;11(7):585-98.